Nutrition Label Reading 101

 PART 3 – The Ingredients List

 To me, this is the single most informative part of the label.
 The front is made to be pretty and the nutritional chart is rather confusing, so taking a moment to look at what the product is actually made of is vital!
-Ingredients are always listed in predominance of weight from most to least.
+Ingredients are always listed in order of weight from most to least.
 What that means is that the first ingredient in the list is the most predominant in the food, and the last is the least predominant.
 If sugar is #1 on that list, I would put it back.
 This “healthy” hazelnut spread is one of the biggest culprits of that.
 Try and keep the number of ingredients on this list to a minimum, and if you don’t know what an ingredient is, it’s probably not good for you.

-In a nutshell, it is important to do a little “research” on the food products you are buying, it will make a huge impact in the long run.
+In a nutshell, it is important to do a little “research” on the food products you are buying, as it will make a huge impact in the long run.
 Take the time to read and compare labels in the aisle of your supermarket.
-It’s nothing be ashamed or embarrassed of, you are in control of your own health and I’d say you’re worth it.
+It’s nothing be ashamed or embarrassed by, you are in control of your own health and I’d say you’re worth it.